Step 1: Learn all about sediment

 Remove the handle from the ball valve so you can assemble all the 3/4-in. fittings.

 Unscrew the old drain valve and install the full-port valve (closed position).
 Attach one end of the garden hose to the valve and run the other end into a colander and on to the floor drain.

 Unfortunately, most water heaters come with crummy drain valves.
-And once you open them to drain the sediment, the debris clogs the valve, keeping it from sealing.
+And once you open them to begin this how to drain a hot water heater project to drain the sediment, the debris clogs the valve, keeping it from sealing.
 But you can replace the crummy factory drain valve with a full-port ball valve.

 While applying suction through the TPR port with a shop vacuum, unscrew and remove the valve by turning the plastic nut behind the knob.
 If the valve breaks, don’t panic.
 Saw the broken portion with a hacksaw blade until you hit metal threads.
 Then use a hammer and screwdriver to chip out the pieces.

 Remove the ball valve handle after you flush the water heater, especially if the water heater is located where people could walk by it and accidentally bump the handle.
 The valve could open and release scalding water, causing serious burns.
 (Twist-tie the handle to the valve so you don’t lose it.)

 Step 5: Finish by removing the remaining sediment